Rise

 4 – Initial or Subsequent Denial

-Identifying if the denial received is an initial denial (first denial received from the payor for the claim) or a subsequent denial enables providers to identify where opportunities for denial prevention and mitigation reside.
+Identifying if the denial is an initial denial (the first denial received from the payor for the claim) or a subsequent denial enables providers to identify where opportunities for denial prevention and mitigation reside.
 Initial denials speak to those upstream process failures occurring in the front or middle space of the revenue cycle.
 Subsequent denials speak to the effectiveness of denial recovery efforts.
-By segmenting data between these two variables, providers can better discern how effective their upstream or downstream processes are and where the greatest opportunity for improvement exists.
+By segmenting data between these two variables, providers can better discern how effective their upstream or downstream processes are and where the most excellent opportunity for improvement exists.

 5 – Scheduled or Unscheduled AND Routine vs. Urgent/Stat

-For claim appeal and trending purposes, it is advantageous to identify if a denied account originated as scheduled or unscheduled encounters and if the encounter was routine or urgent/stat.
-This data helps providers bulk claims for appeal purposes as well as ordering provider practice patterns.
+For claim appeal and trending purposes, it is advantageous to identify if a denied account originated as a scheduled or unscheduled encounter and if the encounter was routine or urgent/stat.
+This data helps providers bulk claims for appeal purposes and ordering provider practice patterns.

 6 – Emergency Encounter

-Identification of an account as having originated in the emergency room helps better manage and route claims for follow-up and bulk-appeal processing.
-It also helps to identify those payors who are enforcing overutilization of the emergency room by shifting the liability of urgent vs. ER level of services to patients.
+Identifying an account originating in the emergency room helps better manage and route claims for follow-up and bulk-appeal processing.
+It also helps to identify those payors enforcing overutilization of the emergency room by shifting the liability of urgent vs. ER level of services to patients.

 7 – Account Balance

 Say what?
-You would be surprised at the number of providers who overlook incorporating this basic data element into their denial analytics.
-This element is important because the denial mapping may have a CARC mapped in error.
-For example, let’s say group number 123456 is tied to a capitation plan, CARC code 24 (charges are covered under capitation) is applied, and the balance of the account is zero due to the contract modeling system having appropriately adjusted the account.
-Depending on the provider’s patient accounting system, the account could be mapped as denial but should not be and it is plausible that the provider could be creating extra work due to a simple systematic oversight.
+You would be surprised at the number of providers who overlook incorporating this essential data into their denial analytics.
+This element is essential because the denial mapping may have a CARC mapped in error.
+For example, group number 123456 is tied to a capitation plan, CARC code 24 (charges are covered under capitation) is applied, and the account balance is zero due to the contract modeling system having appropriately adjusted the account.
+Depending on the provider’s patient accounting system, the account could be mapped as a denial.
+Still, it should not be, and it is plausible that the provider could be creating extra work due to a simple systematic oversight.

-While there is a multitude of other data elements that should be included in a provider’s denial analytics data set, the items contained herein speak to those first six items typically not found that could create increased workflow efficiency and drive denial prevention.
-The latter, item 7, is a common data element that is sometimes simply overlooked.
+While a multitude of other data elements should be included in a provider’s denial analytics data set, the items contained herein speak to those first six items typically not found that could create increased workflow efficiency and drive denial prevention.
+The latter, item 7, is a common data element that is sometimes overlooked.